-Students should not bring large amounts of money or valuables to school.
-Money, watches, rings, purses, electronic devices, or valuables should be stored in a secure location.
-The school cannot be responsible for their safekeeping and will not be liable for loss, theft or damage of personal valuables.
+It is strongly suggested that students do not bring large amounts of money or valuables to school.
+Money, watches, rings, purses, electronic devices, articles of value should be stored in a secure location.
+The school cannot be responsible for their safekeeping and will not be liable for loss, theft or damage to personal valuables.
 Students are strongly advised to refrain from borrowing or lending any personal items.
 The school will not become involved in disputes related to borrowing or lending incidents.